BarbWire-1/curved-text/readme.md

 Installation:
--
+=

 **/app**

-Copy the complete `/app/widgets` folder  into your project's `/app` folder\
- (so that you then have an `/app/widgets` folder in your project).
+Copy the complete `/app/widgets` folder  into your project's `/app` folder (so that you then have an `/app/widgets` folder in your project).

 **/resources/widgets**

-Copy the complete `/resources/widgets` folder  into your project's `/resources` folder\
-(so that you then have a `/resources/widgets` folder in your project).
+Copy the complete `/resources/widgets` folder  into your project's `/resources` folder (so that you then have a `/resources/widgets` folder in your project).

 In your `/resources/widget.defs` file, within the `<defs>` section, add the following lines: